-Following on from Homenagem, Lugar Alto’s first critically acclaimed project, the São Paulo label’s new endeavour is the reissue of another neglected masterpiece.
+Following on from Homenagem, Lugar Alto’s first project, the label’s new endeavour is the reissue of another neglected album.
 This time, it’s “Poema da Gota Serena” turn by Zé Eduardo Nazário from 1982.
 This unique work gathers elements of free jazz, Brazilian Northeastern rhythms, Asian percussive instruments and electronics.

 Zé Eduardo is a virtuoso drummer and percussionist with a prolific career as a musician and teacher.
 He was introduced to music in his youth and started playing professionally at the age of thirteen.
 In the late 60’s he was a regular at the famous Totem night club in São Paulo, where he performed alongside the pianist Tenório Jr. and other exceptional instrumentalists.
 It was there that he met Guilherme Franco, and together they formed the Grupo Experimental de Percussão.
 This period defined Nazário’s interest in different sonorities involving percussion, and he broke away from the more traditional genres, such as bossa nova and jazz.
 Over time, this distinctiveness in sound and playing allowed him to create his own path which culminated in an extensive number of remarkable works, including the colorful and psychedelic “Mandala”, which examines Indian and hippie themes.
 He also played with Hermeto Pascoal’s group and joined him and Jaques Morelenbaum for the recording of the cult classic “Imyra, Tayra, Ypy” by Taiguara.
 For Egberto Gismonti’s “Nó Caipira”, Nazário performed with the khene, a mouth organ from Laos, a present from Gismonti himself.